gsnethen/TERRA/README.md

 # TERRA
 A 2D sidescrolling randomly generated game a bit like Terraria.
 You can go around adventuring and building.

+Feel free to propose changes and new features.

 REQUIRES:
 - Python
 - Pygame